80s Shoulder padsFebruary 27, 2015

 Looking for 80s shoulder padded madness?

-Today, you may fancy reliving the eighties with some vintage shoulder pad love, and Blue17 should be able to help you with that, because there’s bound to be something that fits the bill nicely in their 80s vintage collection.
+Today, you may fancy reliving the eighties with some 80s shoulder pads love, and Blue17 should be able to help you with that, because there’s bound to be something that fits the bill nicely in their 80s vintage collection.

-You can easily wear eighties fashion with other more contemporary pieces, perhaps an eighties shirt worn with skinny jeans, or an eighties dress with ballet flats, or perhaps you prefer a more full on eighties revival with a top to toe outfit.
+You can easily wear 80s shoulder pads fashion with other more contemporary pieces, perhaps an eighties shirt worn with skinny jeans, or an eighties dress with ballet flats, or perhaps you prefer a more full on eighties revival with a top to toe outfit.